ShomyKohai/kitsu-web/markdown/privacy.md

 1. **Definitions**

-**SERVICE** means the kitsu.io website and Kitsu mobile application operated by Kitsu, Inc.
+**SERVICE** means the kitsu.app website and Kitsu mobile application operated by Kitsu, Inc.

 **PERSONAL DATA**  means data about a living individual who can be identified from those data (or from those and other information either in our possession or likely to come into our possession).